 Musicity x Sculpture in the City

 From the inception of the project it was very important that we were engaging with the local community by delivering a series of community events which encouraged young people and families to engage with the project and by extension the City of London.
 The highly ambitious educational and community programme has developed over the years and it is now delivered in partnership with Urban Learners.

 Since 2012, 1,730 students have attended a total of 227 workshops.
 Artists, architects and partner company volunteers help with these workshops, offering their expertise and experience.
 The workshops explore the project’s public spaces and neighbouring buildings (before and after the sculptures are installed), and help the students creatively respond to the public spaces, architecture and sculpture.
-Following the school workshops the public are invited to join Sculpture in the City at a community event, City SculptureFest, on 30th June.

 This extensive educational programme is a significant element of the overall programme benefiting students aged 10-14 years old from neighbouring borough schools.
 These schools have students from under-represented communities, many of whom have never visited the City before and/or are unlikely to consider the City, art or the built environment as career and cultural pathway options.
 The students discover new places in the City and learn about the value of public art.